 Do PC cases come with cables?

 The case for your computer comes with all the cables required to activate its functions like speakers, audio front USB, and so on.
-The case will also include screws to mount it, as well in additional screws.
+The case will also include screws to mount it, as well as additional screws.